ekoktas/hmm_mdn_paper_github/README.md

 This repository contains the official source code and implementation for the paper **"State Aware Traffic Generation for Real-Time Network Digital Twins"**, presented at the **2025 IEEE 36th International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC)**.

+**This work was supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under grant number 16KIS2259 (SUSTAINET-inNOvAte).**

 ## Abstract

 This project implements a hybrid machine learning approach combining **Hidden Markov Models (HMM)** and **Mixture Density Networks (MDN)** to generate high-fidelity synthetic network traffic.
 This approach is designed for Network Digital Twins, enabling the accurate modeling of state-dependent traffic characteristics (such as HTTP payload sizes and inter-arrival times) while maintaining temporal correlations.